 Salary negotiation

 Understanding your salary and how it’s determined is crucial in today’s job market.
 It reflects not just your professional skills and experience, but also it also impacts your career goals and career strategy (or way of accomplishing your career goals quicker and easier).
-Salary ranges can be compared on platforms like Salary.com , Built-In, PayScale, job postings in Indeed, the US government’s US Bureau of Labor Statistics, and others.
+Salary ranges can be compared on platforms like Salary.com , Built-In, PayScale, Comparably, job postings in Indeed, the US government’s US Bureau of Labor Statistics, and others.

 Salaries are a key component of the job search process and are often the deciding factor in accepting a new position or negotiating a raise.
 It is important for both employers and employees to grasp the intricacies of salary administration and its legal aspects to ensure fair compensation.